Dingle GAA

-CLG Daingean Uí Chúis (Dingle GAA) is a Gaelic Athletic Association (GAA) club based in the village of Dingle in County Kerry, Ireland.
+CLG Daingean Uí Chúis (Dingle GAA) is a Gaelic Athletic Association (GAA) club based in the town of Dingle in County Kerry, Ireland.
 They compete in the Kerry Senior Football Championship and are seven time winners.
 As of 2025, Dingle are the Kerry Senior Football Championship title holders.
 Their traditional colours are red and white.

 First founded in 1891 and affiliated with the Kerry County Board in the same year, the modern iteration of CLG Daingean Uí Chúis/Dingle GAA came in 1967 with the amalgamation of Na Piarsaigh and Sraid Eoin.
 Their away jersey reflects the combined colours of the two clubs.

 History

 A team representing Dingle was first formed in 1891.

 In 1903, they competed under the name of the 'Dingle Wreckers'.
 In 1905, the club was reorganised as the 'Dingle Gascons'.
 A local priest was one of the main contributors to the changes.
 In 1907, they lost the final against Tralee Mitchels.

 In 1910 and 1911, two Dingle teams competed in the senior championship, the Dingle Gascons and Dingle St. Brendan's.
 Dingle Gascons reached the 1919 county final, falling short once again to Tralee Mitchels.
 This was the last great bid by them to win the county title.
 After that the team went into decline, severely hit by emigration.